kidsonfilms-python-rules/DJTorsten/README.md

-# DJTorsten
+# DJFlame
-DJTorsten is a AI Powered DJ that can play music and control lights.
+DJFlame is a AI Powered DJ that can play music and control lights.

 ## Build status